apache/apisix-website/website/blog/2021-08-14-contributors-the-golden-metric-of-openSource-projects-en.md

 ![Apache APISIX commits](../static/img/blog_img/2021-08-14-2.webp)

-after reading so many indicators,still you can’t get your answer, Don’t you think that choosing an open source project is so complicated?
+after reading so many indicators, still you can’t get your answer, don’t you think that choosing an open source project is so complicated?
 Wait!

 Is there a “golden metric”, a metric that cannot be mocked by marketing?
-A core metric that can tell the truth of a porject?
+A core metric that can tell the truth of a project?
 As maintainers and developers of open source projects, we also need such golden metrics to guide us.
 Therefore, we propose two dimensions, “Contributor Growth” and “Active Contributors”, and open source the statistics and analysis process: https://github.com/api7/contributor-graph, you can also search directly through https://www.apiseven.com/zh/contributor-graph.
 Here is an example from Apache APISIX.

 ## Contributor growth